microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/OperationType.md

 ---
 # Operation class

 An object representing a long running operation involving one or more actors.
-This operation is passed along automatically during any subsequent CreateActor or SendEvent calls so that any Actor in a network of actors can complete this operation.
+This operation is passed along automatically during any subsequent CreateActor or SendEvent calls so that any actor in a network of actors can complete this operation.
 An actor can find the operation using the [`CurrentOperation`](Actor/CurrentOperation) property.

 ```csharp
 public class Operation